 F) Performing a defense service on behalf of, or for the benefit of, a foreign person, whether in the United States or abroad.
 Per 22 CFR § 120.17, 15 cfr 734.2 (b).

-B.8 Export Controlled Material(s): technology, data, information, software, reports, documents, pictures, blueprints, and any other implements that are included on the Commerce Control List (15 CFR § 774, Supplement 1) and/or U.S. Munitions list (22 CFR §121) or any other government document pertaining to exports as having restrictions against transmitting said information, technology, data etc. to foreign persons.
+B.6 Export Controlled Material(s): technology, data, information, software, reports, documents, pictures, blueprints, and any other implements that are included on the Commerce Control List (15 CFR § 774, Supplement 1), U.S. Munitions list (22 CFR §121), or any other government document pertaining to exports as having restrictions against transmitting said information, technology, data etc. to foreign persons.

-B.9 Export Control Office(ExCO): Office at the University of Wisconsin-Madison campus that handles export control matters.
+B.7 Export Control Office(ExCO): Office at the University of Wisconsin-Madison campus that handles export control matters.
+Please see section 4.0 of Appendix A for contacts.

+B.8 Foreign Entity: Please see Foreign Person

-B.10 Foreign Interest: Any foreign government, agency of a foreign government, representative of a foreign government, business organized, incorporated or chartered in a foreign country or per the laws of a country that is not the United States or its territories.
+B.9 Foreign Interest: Any foreign government, agency of a foreign government, representative of a foreign government, business organized, incorporated or chartered in a foreign country or per the laws of a country that is not the United States or its territories.

-B.11 Foreign Person/Entity: a foreign person is any one or combination of the following:
+B.10 Foreign Person: a Foreign Person is any one or combination of the following:

 a) An individual who is not a citizen or national of the United States, Northern Mariana Islands or Trust Territory of the Pacific.